afeldman-nm/vllm-enc-dec-rfc/infra-enc-dec.md

         Decoder prompt: [2,0] # <DEC><BOS>
         ```

-        which is the same as for the raw text prompt. `TextPrompt` will only be useful for encoder/decoder models once multi-modal support is added.
+        which is the same as for the raw text prompt; `TextPrompt` will only be differentiated from raw text prompts once multi-modal encoder/decoder support is added, at which point the `multi_modal_data` field of `TextPrompt` may be used.

     * Singleton `TokensPrompt` with prompt tokens
         * vLLM will pass the unmodified token-list directly to the encoder.